Music Class Schedule | Fall 2023

 HASS-A

-Students explore the fundamental building blocks of Western diatonic music through regular composition and analysis assignments.
-Focuses on Western classical music, with complementary topics that engage a broader range of historical periods, traditions, and individuals.
+Explores Western diatonic music through regular composition and analysis assignments.
+Engages a broad range of historical periods, traditions, and individuals.
 Topics include rhythm and meter, harmony and counterpoint within a single key, and a brief overview of form and modulation.
-Individual skills are addressed through a variety of approaches, including keyboard practice in the required piano and sight singing labs.
+Individual skills are addressed through a variety of approaches, including the required piano and sight singing labs.
 Local musicians perform final composition projects.
-Students should have experience reading music.
-Limited to 20 per section.
+Students should be proficient in reading Western staff notation in at least one clef and have experience with key signatures and scales.
+Students taking the graduate version complete additional assignments.
+Limited to 18 per section.

 21M.302 Harmony and Counterpoint II